Skip to main content

 Aviation data

-View the latest data and insights from our flight searches data to the UK.
+View the latest data and insights from our flight searches and air traffic data to the UK.

 Flight searches data from ForwardKeys covers the volume of flight searches to the UK as well as the year-on-year growth in searches for the UK as a travel destination.

-• The demand for the UK, measured by flight searches x the number of passengers searched for, saw strong growth in July and August 2025, but weaker trends earlier in the year has driven lower year-to-date growth figures (2%).
+• The demand for the UK, measured by flight searches x the number of passengers searched for, saw continued strong growth in September 2025, but weaker trends earlier in the year have driven lower year-to-date growth figures (3%).

-• Growth from long haul markets was up 28% in August 2025, led by Saudi Arabia, Canada, the UAE and the USA.
+• Growth from long haul markets was at 20% in September 2025, led by Saudi Arabia, Canada, the UAE and China.
+Short haul markets saw more moderate growth (+8%), with Italy and Spain as the top growth markets.

-• Long haul markets were ahead of short haul when looking at YTD; 5% vs -2%.
+• Long haul markets were ahead of short haul when looking at YTD growth; 7% vs 0%.

-• For a competitor view, the UK saw higher growth than the Irish Republic in August 2025.
+• For a competitor view, the UK saw similar growth to the Irish Republic in September 2025.

-• Growth by nations was led by Northern Ireland, Scotland and England, while Wales saw a sharp decline in August 2025 vs the previous year.
+• Growth by nations was led by Northern Ireland, Scotland and England, while Wales and the Crown Dependencies saw moderate declines in September 2025 vs 2024.

-• Edinburgh and Glasgow were the top growth destinations amongst the top 5 ranking cities in the UK in August.
+• Glasgow and Edinburgh were the top growth destinations amongst the top 5 ranking cities in the UK in September.

 PDF